amsterdam-scala/Sjs-Simple-HTML5-canvas-game/README.md

 A Scala hardcore action game where you possess and [play as a Hero](http://goo.gl/oqSFCa) :smile:.

-The focus is on showcasing the use of several Functional Programming technologies.
+The focus is on showcasing the use of several Functional Programming technologies and therefore it's heavily violating on purpose the [Principle of Least Power Strategic Scala Style](http://www.lihaoyi.com/post/StrategicScalaStylePrincipleofLeastPower.html).

 **Please rate this repository.**